Even though not originally a Peruvian creation, Pie de Limon - Peruvian-style - surely is one of country’s most popular dessert and cake.

 - 4 egg whites

-In the meantime prepare the filling.
-Whisk the egg yolks.
-Then add the sweetened condensed milk and the lime juice and blend well.
-Pour the mixture on top of the pre-baked pastry and bake for another 10 minutes.
+- Preparing the filling: while the crust is pre-baking, combine the egg yolks, the sweetened condensed milk and the lime juice thoroughly with a whisk.
+Pour the mixture on the pre-baked pastry and bake for another 10 minutes.

-For the meringue beat the egg whites with a pinch of salt until very stiff.
-Gradually add the sugar and whisk until the sugar is completely dissolved and the meringue is creamy and shiny.
-Spread the meringue on top of the lime filling and bake another 10 minutes.
+- Preparing the meringue: Meanwhile beat the egg whites and a pinch of salt until very stiff.
+Then gradually add the sugar and whip until the sugar is completely dissolved and the meringue is firm and shiny.
+Best use an electric mixer for this.
+Cover the pre-baked lime filling with the meringue and bake for 10 more minutes.